How to Read a Dog Food Label

 Guaranteed Analysis

-By using our formula, we know that this dry food contains 31% protein
+By using the formula discussed above, we know that this dry food contains 31% protein:

 • 28% protein / 90% dry matter X 100 = 31% protein